-- 1 Choose File > Export > Reflow as ePub.
-The Export as ePub dialog box displays. - 2 Enter a name for the exported eBook.
+1 Choose File > Export > Layout as ePub.
+The Export as ePub dialog box displays.

+Export as ePub dialog box

+- 2 Enter a name for the exported eBook.
 QuarkXPress will append the correct file extension. - 3 Choose an output style from the ePub Style drop-down menu or click Options.
 If you click Options, the ePub Export Options dialog box displays.